intel/optimization-manual/README.md

 5. make && make test

 GCC 8.1 or higher is required to build the unit tests.
-The unit tests are compiled with --march=haswell and so a Haswell CPU or later is required to run them.
-Tests that execute instructions not present on Haswell will be skipped if the CPU on which they are run does not support those instructions.
+The unit tests are compiled with --march=haswell and so a fourth-generation Intel® Core™ (Haswell) CPU or later is required to run them.
+Tests that execute instructions not present on fourth-generation Intel® Core™ (Haswell) will be skipped if the CPU on which they are run does not support those instructions.

 The code samples can also be compiled with clang: